michael105/slterm/README.md

 so that sums up.

 The smaller memory footprint also pays out in a more responsive system overall, improving st's speed as well.
-(3x here, and close to urxvt now)
+(3x here) I checked several emulators, closest in terms of performance would be urxvt.
+However, testing and comparing more, the speed of urxvt is given by a (neat) trick.
+When dumping many chars into the terminal, eg. with cat, the screen doesn't show every single character.
+It's more sort of an animation, showing only enough chars to give the perception of a continous scrolling terminal.
+When confronted with, e.g., a `dd if=data bs=1000`;
+this cheat doesn't work anymore, dumping the data takes (depending on the size, etc) up to 20times longer.
+So st seems to be the fastest terminal emulator available.

 It's however a crude hack, much (unused) utf8 supporting code is left yet.
 Hopefully the compiler does it's job eliminating unneeded potions.